 Highlights - almost every online site presents the selected article after a search with highlighted search terms.
 So, depending on the capabilities provided by the site software, make sure that if you do NOT want to download the article with the highlighted text, that you download the article the way that you want it.
 There is always a way to get the article without the highlights.
-You can experiment with the software or just download the whole page that has your article and crop it later.
+Experiment with the software or just download the whole page and crop your article later.

 Chopped Up Articles - A few of the sites will present the article in a "chopped up" format, depending on the length of the article.
 Usually the title or headline is separated from the text, and if it is a long article, there may be several parts.
-So just like your need to concern yourself with downloading highlighted text, you will need to be careful with downloading articles that are broken up, as in the examples.
-It is always safest to download the article (or entire page) in .pdf format and crop to your liking later.
+So just like your need to concern yourself with downloading highlighted text, you will need to be careful with downloading articles that are broken up.
+It is safest to download the article (or entire page) in .pdf format and crop to your liking later.
 With .pdf formats you can generally zoom to the size you desire and then crop or snip the article in one piece.